Spend Analysis

 Lack of visibility to these spend areas could be the reason.
 Tackling unmanaged spend not only delivers savings but it also reduces the cost of managing suppliers, mitigates risk, and leads to increased spend with preferred suppliers.

 Large enterprises with multiple locations have started to prefer centralized procurement.
-Centralized procurement implies that purchasing decisions and procurement are handled by the procurement function.
-Decentralized procurement means purchasing activities are assigned across the organization and business units.
+Centralized procurement implies that the procurement function handles purchasing decisions and procurement.
+Benefits include:

 Spend under management practical steps